Ierlandfan/nl_public_transport/README.md

 2. Click **"+ Add Integration"**
 3. Search for **"Dutch Public Transport"**
 4. Click **"Add Route"** to add your first route
+5. **Step 1: Enter route details**
-   - Enter origin (e.g., "Amsterdam Centraal" or station code)
+   - Enter origin (e.g., "Veenendaal Centrum" or station code)
-   - Enter destination (e.g., "Utrecht Centraal")
+   - Enter destination (e.g., "Ede-Wageningen")
-   - (Optional) Enter **line filter** to show only specific lines/routes (e.g., "800,900" for buses 800 and 900, or "IC 3500" for Intercity 3500)
+   - (Optional) Set departure time to see routes around that time
    - Check **"Enable reverse route"** if you want both directions
+   - Configure notification preferences
+6. **Step 2: Select which lines to track**
+   - The system will query available buses/trains for your route
+   - You'll see a list like: "Bus 50 (departs 08:15)", "Bus 82 (departs 08:22)"
+   - Select specific lines you want to track, or leave empty for all
-5. Add more routes or click **"Finish Setup"**
+7. Add more routes or click **"Finish Setup"**

 ### Managing Routes